 Employees who earned a Bachelor's Degree earn 24% more than those who only managed to attain a certificate or diploma.

 Professionals who attained a Master's Degree are awarded salaries that are 29% more than those with a Bachelor's Degree.

 Finally, PhD holders earn 23% more than Master's Degree holders on average while doing the same job.

 Though gender should not have an effect on pay, in reality, it does.
 So who gets paid more: men or women?
 In the field of Fitness / Hair / Beauty in Serbia, the average difference between the salary of male and female employees is 6%.

-Fitness / Hair / Beauty professionals in Serbia are likely to observe a salary increase of approximately 8% every 19 months.
+Professionals working in Fitness / Hair / Beauty in Serbia are likely to observe a salary increase of approximately 8% every 19 months.
 The national average annual increment for all professions combined is 7% granted to employees every 20 months.